Main Contents

 September 24, 2008

-In the 50s multimedia realm of celluloid filmstrips and magnetic tape, this was, arguably, the iPhone of its day.
+In the 50s multimedia realm of celluloid filmstrips and magnetic tape, prostate this was, ed arguably, order the iPhone of its day.
+You could get “reels” of stereo photos or cartoons on virtually any subject – 8 shots each – and completely immerse yourself in 3-D imagery – even sometimes with a soundtrack.
+Sawyer’s View-Master […]

 Filed under: Art, Artifact, Facsimile, Fetish, Tool, Toy |